 - advantages, disadvantages, applications and operational savings for various types of lighting

-- the use of controls to improve lighting conditions and reduce consumption
+- the use of daylighting and controls to improve lighting conditions and reduce consumption

 - what load scheduling is and how it applies to energy and cost savings